armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

 On the `workstation machine`:

-* You can use the `aws` CLI tool to interact with the AWS API:
+* If using EKS, you can use the `aws` CLI tool to interact with the AWS API, and configure / communicate with the following:
-  * EKS clusters (or, alternatley, have a EKS cluster already built)
+  * EKS clusters (or, alternately, have a EKS cluster already built)
   * S3 buckets (or, alternately, have an S3 bucket already built)
-* You have the `kubectl` (Kubernetes CLI tool) installed and are able to use it to interact with your EKS cluster
+* You have the `kubectl` (Kubernetes CLI tool) installed and are able to use it to interact with your Kubernetes cluster
 * You have a persistent working directory in which to work in.
 One option here is `~/aws-spinnaker`
 * You will create AWS resources, such as service accounts, that will be permanently associated with your Spinnaker cluster